-Slippery Elm: The Gut-Healing, Anxiety-Alleviating Food That Functional Docs Love — But Most People Have Never Heard Of
+Slippery Elm: The Gut-Healing Food That Functional Docs Love—But Most People Have Never Heard Of

 Slippery elm comes in many forms, and can be found online, or at your local health food store or natural market.
 It is typically sold as a powder, capsule, tea, or tincture.
-The way in which you will use it will depend on your treatment needs, but the most common way to consume slippery elm is either as a supplement or tea.
+The way you use depends on your treatment needs, but the most common way to consume slippery elm is either as a supplement or tea.

 Slippery elm has been shown to relieve symptoms of digestive issues across the board, from heartburn and gastroesophageal reflux disease (GERD), to irritable bowel diseases, such as Crohn's, ulcerative colitis, IBS, and diverticulitis.
 Specifically, slippery elm is a demulcent, meaning it has the capacity to coat mucus membranes in the esophagus, stomach, and intestines.
 This not only helps to move things along but also works to calm inflammation and irritation in the digestive tract.
 In one study, when IBS sufferers were given a mixture containing slippery elm, they experienced a reduction in the severity of symptoms like diarrhea, constipation, abdominal pain, and bloating.
 Another study attributes the herb's ability to soothe IBS symptoms to its high antioxidant content.

 Slippery elm can also be used for upper respiratory issues like cough, sore throat, laryngitis, and tonsillitis.
 The demulcent effect works the same way it does in the digestive tract: The mucilage coats the throat, which calms irritation while antioxidants fight inflammation.
 If you are struggling with a sore throat, or needing to soothe other symptoms of the common cold, there are teas and lozenges on the market that can help.